ChenS0407/test/reference/faqs/error-message-get.md

 The **installation directory of the agent on a private builder**

-Blue Shield - Environmental Management - Node - {corresponding to the builder used} - Installation path
+BKCI - Environmental Management - Node - {corresponding to the builder used} - Installation path

 ![agent](../../.gitbook/assets/build_log_url.png)